-Survey of current professional opportunities and preparation for the job search process.
-Overview of the transition from a student to professional role.
+HSCS 334 Career Opportunities Survey of current professional opportunities and preparation for the transition from a student to professional role.
+Three hours HSCS 335 Principles of Family and Consumer Sciences Study and evaluation of the ethical principles related to the field be used for family life certification.
+Three hours of lecture per HSCS 411 Independent Study Independent study in an area of specialization.
+Prerequisite: Con (1) nsent of the Faculty Chair or instructor.
+HSCS 420 Independent Study Independent study in an area of specialization.
+Prerequisite: Con (2) nsent of the Faculty Chair or instructor.
+HSCS 430 Research in Human Services and Consumer Sciences Senior project and intensive study in student's area of specializat per week.
+Prerequisites: Senior standing and consent of the inst HSCS 431 Aging and Health Needs Analyzation of specific programs and services impacting the ne health care, health care management, consumer issues, public p sites: Senior standing and consent of the instructor.
+HSCS 432 Program Planning in Human Services and Consumer Science Organization, planning, and implementation of vocational pro methods, resources, and evaluation.
+Three hours of lecture per grams.
+Emphasis on structure, delivery HSCS 434 Occupational Programs Planning and implementing programs in occupational family lected legislation and public policy related to family science and lecture per week.
+Prerequisites: Junior standing and consent of d its impact of families.
+Three hours of HSCS 435 Planning for Vocational Programs Selecting strategies for delivering materials based on theories of opment that reflect a professional philosophy of family science.
+HSCS 436 Consumer Management Study of attitudes, concepts, skills, and understanding of consu tion in the choice of goods and services.
+Three hours of lecture j consent of the instructor.
+HSCS 437 Statistics Survey of descriptive and inferential statistical techniques.
+Emping statistical concepts used in research.
+Three hours of lecture particular or consent of the instructor.
+HSCS 438 Family and Consumer Economics Study of consumer management principles and income distribut use decisions by the family.
 Three hours of lecture per week.

-HSCS 335 Principles of Family and Consumer Sciences (3)Study and evaluation of the ethical principles related to the field of family sciences.
-May be used for family life certification.
-Materials fee.
-Three hours of lecture per week.
-HSCS 410 Professional Development Seminar (1) Emphasis on leadership development.
+Pre- instructor. - HSCS 439 Family and Community Services Utilization of family and consumer sciences perspectives in fam public, and private sectors.
 One hour of lecture per week.
-HSCS 411 Independent Study Independent study in an area of specialization.
-Prerequisite: Consent of the Faculty Chair or instruc-HSCS 420 Independent Study Independent study in an area of specialization.
-Prerequisite: Consent of the Faculty Chair or instruc-HSCS 430 Research in Family and Consumer Sciences (3)Senior project and intensive study in student's area of specialization and interest.
-Three hours of lecture per week.
-Prerequisites: Senior standing and consent of the instructor.
-HSCS 431 Aging and Health Needs for an Aging Population (3)Through online assignments, skillfully planned to take students on an unusual journey through the world of gerontology/geriatrics services, students will investigate the needs and services for an aging population.
-The assignments will require them to analyze specific areas impacting the needs of this population including programs and services as they relate to health care, management of health care, consumer issues, public policy and familial relations.
-Prerequisite: Senior standing.
-HSCS 432 Program Planning (3)Organization, planning, and implementation of vocational programs.
-Emphasis on structure, delivery methods, resources, and evaluation.
-Three hours of lecture per week.
-Prerequisite: Senior standing.
-HSCS 433 Communication: Family and Marriage Personal and professional growth and development through more effective communication within families across the life course including the marital unit.
-Three hours of lecture per week.
-HSCS 434 Occupational Programs Planning and implementing programs in occupational family sciences.
-Study and evaluation of selected legislation and public policy related to family science and its impact on families.
-Three hours of lecture per week.
-HSCS 435 Planning Vocational Programs Selecting strategies for delivering materials based on theories of learning and theories of human development that reflect a professional philosophy of family sciences.
-Three hours of lecture per week.
-HSCS 436 Consumer Management Study of attitudes, concepts, skills, and understanding of consumers which contribute to their satisfaction in the choice of goods and services.
-Three hours of lecture per week.
-HSCS 437 Statistics Survey of descriptive and inferential statistical techniques.
-Emphasis on understanding and interpreting statistical concepts used in research.
-Three hours of lecture per week.
-Prerequisite: Advanced senior standing or consent of the instructor.
-HSCS 438 Consumer Economics (3)

-Study of consumer management and decision-making principles related to individuals across the life span.
-Three hours of lecture per week.
-Prerequisite: HSCS 233 or consent of the instructor.
+Prere consent of the instructor.